simonbe/docs/GettingStartedJobStream.md

 # Stream API for job ads - getting started

-The aim of this text is to walk you through what you're seeing in the [Swagger-UI](https://jobstream.api.jobtechdev.se) to give you can download all of the job ads we have.
-This is much better than using the search API to download all content.
+The aim of this text is to walk you through what you're seeing in the [Swagger-UI](https://jobstream.api.jobtechdev.se) to help you download all the job ads being published to Arbetsförmedlingen.
+This is much easier than using the search API to download all content.

 # Table of Contents
 * [Authentication](#Authentication)